rachadlakis/omni-train/README.md

 # Distributed Training Project

-A modular framework for training language models across multiple GPUs using PyTorch FSDP and DDP.
+A modular framework for training LLMs, Vision models, and embedding models across multiple GPUs using PyTorch FSDP and DDP.

 > **License:** Free for personal, research, and educational use.
 Commercial use requires a separate agreement — see [LICENSE](LICENSE).